 This proposed investigation in this paper aims to fuel the emergent literature on spatial finance as well as provide new outputs for climate finance literature.
 Investors can also add elements of temperature shock for portfolio creation.
 Policymakers and regulators, on the other hand, can have a better understanding of how climate change shocks affect financial activity.

 Future research can replicate the study in different markets and test new climate risk factors on financial markets.
-For example, rain patterns can also provide substantial information for asset pricing modelling.
 In addition, future research can investigate mechanisms that can efficiently mitigate the effects of temperature shocks on the stock market.